 Just in case it isn’t obvious by now, Courtney writes speculative fiction which usually falls into the category of “urban fantasy” but has also been called “weird,” “dark,” and various flavors of “punk.”
 Her short work has appeared in Fireside Fiction Magazine and Tales of the Talisman and is forthcoming with Galli Books.
 She is currently working on a lighthearted horror audio drama titled The Way We Haunt Now and a novel she’s describing as Bob’s Burgers meets What We Do in the Shadows.

-Courtney is also the creator, producer, and co-host of Victorian Scribblers, a biography/history/literature podcast about the lives and work of the 19th century writers time forgot.
-(Which turns out to be mostly to women, queer, minority, disabled, and otherwise marginalized folks.)
+- Courtney is also the creator, producer, and co-host of Victorian Scribblers, a biography/history/literature podcast about the lives and work of the nineteenth-century writers time forgot.
 You can learn more about the podcast here.

-You can follow her erratic, cryptic, and sometimes arcane musings on Twitter @cannfloyd.
+You can follow Courtney’s erratic, cryptic, and sometimes arcane musings on Twitter @cannfloyd.